MP 10x6x4 / N38 - neodymium magnet

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: